If you need a nutrition lesson plan, this outline and fun ideas are perfect for kindergarten through 6th grade elementary kids.

-- What is your favorite grains?
+- What are your favorite grains?
 Let the kids get more specific here such as toast, tortillas, pasta, pretzels, crackers.

 - If possible, have a sample of grains.
 Cereal or bread is easy, or bring something they may not have tasted before, such as quinoa.

 - Vegetables are essential to eat every day because they contain the vitamins and minerals our bodies need to fight sickness, move our blood around our bodies, clean out our cells, and even protect our cells from damage.

 - What types of foods are vegetables?
 Mushrooms, bell peppers, broccoli, spinach, lettuce, potatoes, cucumbers, zucchini.